Table of Contents

 The Importance of Play

 Toys serve a lot of functions for cats.
-They interrupt stretches of potential boredom when you’re out of the house.
+First, they interrupt stretches of potential boredom when you’re out of the house.
 For kitties with some extra weight, toys provide a means of exercise (disguised as fun, of course).
 And toys help keep kittens from going in search of trouble.

 Electronic cat toys step those tasks up to the next level.
 Sound, light, and motion engage all of your cat’s senses, encouraging them to interact with their toys.
-Instead of relying on you to start a play session, your cat can investigate the toys on their own.
+Instead of relying on you to start a play session, your cat can investigate the toys independently.
 This is especially important if you work long hours away from the house.

 Cats have natural predatory instincts.
 Even though your cat lives inside and prefers a comfy bed, a stealthy hunter resides in their heart.
 They instinctively know how to stalk, pounce, and attack.
 This natural behavior keeps those kitty brains sharp while releasing pent-up energy.
 (Crucial for kittens)